XorgX304/storm/README.md

 ```
 There are a lot of different payloads in Storm
-Framework such as Shell, Python and C payloads.
+Framework such as Batch, PowerShell and C# payloads.
 ```

 * Powerful ThorCat listener.